 Otherwise, the CCP will terminate the CCP Transactions and perform a close-out calculation in respect of them in accordance with the CCP rules.
-If there is an amount owed by the CCP in respect of the CCP Transactions, to the extent that the CCP knows your identity and how much of that amount relates to you and, where applicable, your clients, the CCP may pay such amount directly to you.
-If the CCP does not know your identity and/or does not know how much of the amount relates to you and, where applicable, your clients, the CCP will pay it to us (or our insolvency practitioner) for the account of our clients.
+If there is an amount owed by the CCP in respect of the CCP Transactions, to the extent that the CCP knows your identity and how much of that amount relates to you, the CCP may pay such amount directly to you.
+If the CCP does not know your identity and/or does not know how much of the amount relates to you, the CCP may pay such amount of the amount relates to you, the CCP may pay such amount directly to you.
+If the CCP does not know your identity and/or does not know how much of the amount relates to you, the CCP will pay it to us (or our insolvency practitioner) for the account of our clients.

-It is more likely that a CCP will be able to pay any such amount directly to you with respect to an Individual Client Account or a Gross Omnibus Indirect Client Account (described in more detail in Part One B).
-This is because your identity will typically be disclosed to the CCP in these cases.
+It is more likely that a CCP will be able to pay any such amount directly to you with respect to an Individual Client Account (described in more detail in Part One B).
+This is because your identity will typically be disclosed to the CCP in this case.

-If the CCP terminates the CCP Transactions, then the Client Transactions between us and the Indirect Client Transactions between you and your clients are also likely to terminate.
-The termination calculations in respect of those Client Transactions and Indirect Client Transactions will be performed in accordance with the client clearing agreement between us and, where applicable, the indirect client clearing agreement between you and your clients, respectively.
+If the CCP terminates the CCP Transactions, then the Client Transactions between us are also likely to terminate.
+The termination calculations in respect of those Client Transactions will be performed in accordance with the client clearing agreement between us.
 Such calculations will likely mirror those performed by the CCP in respect of the CCP Transactions.
 If you are due a payment from us as a result of the close-out calculations in respect of our Client Transactions, the amount due from us to you will be reduced by any amount that you receive (or are deemed to receive) directly from the CCP.